Names, Words and Tags

 Any moment of cognition is made up of many parts, both on the side of the mental activity itself and on the side of its objects:

 - The primary consciousness (rnam-shes) and attendant mental factors (sems-byung), such as distinguishing, jointly give rise to and cognitively engage with the facet of the mental hologram that concerns what something is.
-In conceptual cognition, however, mental consciousness also gives rise to and cognitively engages with a category as an imputation on a conceptual isolate.
+In conceptual cognition, however, mental consciousness also gives rise to and cognitively engages with a category.

 - Except in the case of non-conceptual total absorption on voidness, grasping for truly established existence (bden-’dzin) gives rise to and cognitively engages with the facet of the mental hologram that concerns how something exists.